How to upgrade Splunk Enterprise

 If the Splunk Enterprise instance or deployment that you want to upgrade has one or more premium Splunk apps installed, such as Splunk IT Service Intelligence, Enterprise Security, or User Behavior Analytics, you need to plan your upgrade sequence and target version levels to maintain version compatibility with the premium apps.
 The Splunk products version compatibility matrix shows which specific versions of Splunk Enterprise are compatible and supported with premium Splunk apps.

-Regardless of deployment type, you must upgrade Splunk Enterprise with an operating system account that satisfies the following requirements:
+Regardless of deployment type, you must upgrade Splunk Enterprise using an operating system account with sufficient privileges to satisfy the following requirements:

 - The account has administrative privileges on the machine where you perform the upgrade

 - The account can write to the instance directory and all of its subdirectories.

-This topic provides specific information for upgrading to version 8.1 from a previous version.
-If you do not want to upgrade to version 8.1, use the Version drop-down list to choose the target version that you want.
+This topic provides specific information for upgrading to version 8.2 from a previous version.
+If you do not want to upgrade to version 8.2, use the Version drop-down list to choose the release version that you want.

 Always use the upgrade instructions for the version to which you want to upgrade.
 Earlier or later versions of upgrade instructions can present information that appears to conflict with information for your target version.

 Upgrade information for version 8.2

 Read on to learn the information you need to upgrade your deployment of Splunk Enterprise, including the available upgrade paths, information that might affect you when you upgrade, and links to information on features and release notes.

 Upgrade paths to version 8.2

 The following table describes the upgrade paths that are available from previous versions of Splunk Enterprise.

 Find the version you currently run in the first column and read across to determine the upgrade path for that version.
 If your version does not appear in the first column, then there is no supported upgrade path to the latest version.
 You must upgrade to a version that is in this list first.